Yasiin Bey discography

-In 2004, Mos Def released his second solo album The New Danger, in which he experimented with other genres such as rock and R&B. The single "Sex, Love & Money" reached No. 90 on the R&B chart.
-Later the same year saw the release of UTD album Manifest Destiny under the independent label Illsion Media, run by Mos Def's brother and fellow group member DCQ.
+In 2004, Yasiin Bey released his second solo album The New Danger, in which he experimented with other genres such as rock and R&B. The single "Sex, Love & Money" reached No. 90 on the R&B chart.
+Later the same year saw the release of UTD album Manifest Destiny under the independent label Illsion Media, run by Bey's brother and fellow group member DCQ.
 The album featured a compilation of previously unreleased and re-released tracks recorded during the original UTD run.
-Mos Def's third solo album, Tru3 Magic, was released in 2006 to very little hype.
+Bey's third solo album, Tru3 Magic, was released in 2006 to very little hype.
 Its single "Undeniable" charted only on the Hot R&B/Hip-Hop Singles Sales chart but was nominated for the Grammy Award for Best Rap Performance in 2007.

-Mos Def's fourth solo album The Ecstatic was released in 2009 on Downtown Records with distribution by Universal Records.
-His fifth album Negus was exclusively premiered during Art Basel in Hong Kong on March 29, 2019; and according to a press release, it will never receive a physical or digital release but will be displayed at sound installations around the world.
+Yasiin Bey's fourth solo album The Ecstatic was released in 2009 on Downtown Records with distribution by Universal Records.
+His fifth album Negus was exclusively premiered during Art Basel in Hong Kong on March 29, 2019.
+According to a press release, it will never receive a physical or digital release but will be displayed at sound installations around the world.

+In April 2022, a release date for the long-awaited Black Star project was officially announced.
+The album titled No Fear of Time was released via Luminary on May 3, 2022.
+In 2024, Bey announced an extended play Money Christmas, his first solo project in five years.
+It debuted on December 15 as a pay-per-view livestream on Bandcamp, and is set to release on March 15 the following year.
+Also, the same month the EP was released, Bey announced a new project with the Alchemist titled Forensics, which premiered on February 7 with a pay-per-view Bandcamp livestream, and it set to release on March 28.